Spider-Man (2000 video game): Soundtrack

-The game's soundtrack was composed by Tommy Tallarico.
-It features a variation of tracks mostly arranged in individual samples and influenced by popular music genres of the time such as industrial rock and nu metal.
+The game's soundtrack was composed by Tommy Tallarico and Howard Ulyate.
+It features a variety of tracks mostly arranged in individual samples, influenced by popular music genres of the time such as industrial rock and nu metal.
 The samples correlate to actions in-game, such as when Spider-Man is battling an enemy, and fade out when the action is over.
 However some levels have a fixed soundtrack, including boss battles.
 The Nintendo 64 port includes a sound test where the individual samples of tracks can be listened to.
 It can be accessed via cheat code.

+The game's title screen and credits roll use the theme song of the 1960s Spider-Man animated series, remixed by English electronic band Apollo 440.

 Reception

 While reviews varied from system to system, Spider-Man received generally positive reviews.
 GameRankings shows aggregate scores of 86.53% for the PlayStation version, 66.91% for the Game Boy Color version, 82.52% for the Nintendo 64 version, 80.23% for the Dreamcast version, and 67.96% for the PC version.
 Metacritic shows scores of 87 out of 100 for the PlayStation version, 72 out of 100 for the Nintendo 64 version, 80 out of 100 for the Dreamcast version, and 68 out of 100 for the PC version.
-In September 200 Activision reported that the game held the number two position for third-party published games on the PlayStation, though no official sales numbers were given.
+In September 2000 Activision reported that the game held the number two position for third-party published games on the PlayStation, though no official sales numbers were given.

 IGN gave the PlayStation version a 9 out of 10, calling it "arguably, the best Spider-Man game", giving a 8.4 for the Dreamcast version calling it "good fun for anyone with a Dreamcast that hasn't played the PlayStation version", while expecting more from a powerful system like the Dreamcast.
 The PC version, however, got a scathing review for essentially being a port of the Dreamcast with no major changes.
 GameSpot gave the PlayStation version a 7.7, calling it "excellent framework on which to base future Spider-Man games – and an exceptional game to boot".

 Greg Orlando reviewed the PlayStation version of the game for Next Generation, rating it four stars out of five, and stated that "Excelsior!
 Great web-slinging fun".

 Scott Steinberg reviewed the Dreamcast version of the game for Next Generation, rating it four stars out of five, and stated that "a fun but slightly flawed superhero action adventure that'll have you bouncing off the walls.
 Literally".

 Spider-Man's PlayStation version received a "Platinum" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 300,000 copies in the United Kingdom.